bgdbraba/bgdbraba.github.io/_pages/services.md

   overlay_filter: 0.5
   # overlay_color: "#333"
 ---
-Although OutOfMemory is currently a one-man team, following services can be offered to support your business.
+Although OutOfMemory is currently a one-man team, following services are offered to to resolve your out-of-memory exceptions.

-## Scaling your memory horizontally
+## Services to expand your memory
-Long-term engagements refer to half-time or full-time role-based engagements to be extended on a yearly basis.
+Long-term role-based engagements to be extended on a yearly basis.

-Following roles can be fullfilled.
 1. Solution Architect
 2. IT Architect
 3. IT Project Manager